txt/mase/SYLLABUS.md

 + Come to class with notes on
   + The concepts in those lecturers;
   + Plus their questions that arise from that material.

+Sometimes, the lecturer/tutor will require you to attend a review session during their consultation  time.
+There, students may be asked to review code, concepts, or comment on the structure of the course.
+Those sessions are mandatory and failure to attend will result in marks being deducted.

 Also, this is tools-based subject and it is required that students learn and use those tools (Python, repositories, etc).
 Students MUST be